abhijeetk/af-binder/doc/afb-events-guide.md

 agent has two options for naming:

-1.  names can be the same (“speed” for example) with sent data self-describing itself or having a specific tag (requiring from clients awareness about requesting both kinds of speed isn't safe).
+1.  names can be the same (“speed” for example) with sent data self describing itself or having a specific tag (requiring from clients awareness about requesting both kinds of speed isn't safe).
 2.  names of the event include the variations (by example:
-    “speed-km/h-1Hz” and “speed-mph-2Hz”) and, in that case, sent data can self-describe itself or not.
+    “speed-km/h-1Hz” and “speed-mph-2Hz”) and, in that case, sent data can self describe itself or not.

 In both cases, the signaling agent might have to send the name of the event and/or an associated tag to its client in the reply of the